 2. Public Service Loan Forgiveness (PSLF)

-If you work for the government or a non-profit organization, such as some hospitals, you may be eligible for loan forgiveness through PSLF.
+If you work for the government or a non-profit organization, such as some hospitals, you may be eligible for medical school loan forgiveness through PSLF.
 Under PSLF, the government will forgive your federal loans after you work for an eligible employer for ten years while making 120 qualifying monthly payments.